-Recommended Preparation: ID-104, ID-113, ID-114, ID-115, ID-207.
+Recommended Preparation: ID-104, ID-113, ID-114, ID-115

-Solves residential interior design problems by focusing on the process of creating design solutions for diverse clients and diverse budgets.
+Solves advanced residential design problems by focusing on the process of creating design solutions for diverse clients and diverse budgets.
 Portfolio pieces will be produced.
 Field trips may be included.
+Same as ARCHT-217.